SysKitTeam/docs-insights/get-to-know-insights/farms-screen.md

 ![Farms](#img/farms-screen.png)

 # Refresh farm configuration:
-In case a new server is added to a farm, you do not need to add it manually.
-Click the button __Refresh Farm Configuration__ and all new servers will be added.
-Also, ULS location, if changed in the mean time, will also be updated.
+When adding a new server to a farm, you don’t need to add it manually.
+Simply click the __Refresh Farm Configuration__ button and all new servers will be added.
+Also, your ULS location, if changed in the meantime, will also be updated.
-A system job will also perform this refresh automatically every night at 4:00.
+A system job will also automatically perform this refresh every night at 4:00 a.m.